BlessedRebuS/RISCV-Attacks/README.md

 ## CPU OPTIMIZATION: Speculative Execution

 Instead of only predicting the branch, the CPU could actually execute the prediction.
 That makes modern CPUs very fast.
 [Spectre](https://spectreattack.com/spectre.pdf) used this optimization to exploit the CPU. *RISC-V doesn't have speculative execution yet*, but they have **speculative prefetching**.
 This means that the attacker can let the CPU prefetch whatever he wants.
+In the CPU itself, this type of speculation is given by the possibility of the microarchitecture to do [indirect branches](https://en.wikipedia.org/wiki/Indirect_branch), that is the possibility to jump to a register instead of a address jump.

 <img src='img/prefetch.png' width='500'>

-This means that **the Speculative Prefetching is exploitable** and Spectre can be exploited on some RISC-V processors.
+This also means that **the Speculative Prefetching is exploitable** and Spectre can be exploited on some RISC-V processors.
 On some specific CPUs it is present the limited speculation that mitigates this attacks.

 # Case of Study: Monte Cimone's RISC-V SiFive u74-mc